Design a Microservices-Based Application

 Description of the illustration microservices_persistence.png

-• Private tables: Each service owns a set of tables.
+• Private tables: Each service owns a set of tables, or documents.

-• Schema: Each service owns a private database schema.
+• Schema: Each service owns a private database schema, or collection.

-• Database: Each service owns a database server, as shown in the illustration.
+• Database: Each service owns a pluggable database within a container database, as shown in the illustration.

 A persistence anti-pattern for your microservices is to share one database schema across multiple microservices.
 You can implement atomic, consistent, isolated, and durable transactions for data consistency.
 An advantage with this anti-pattern is that it uses a simple database.
 The disadvantages are that the microservices might interfere with each other while accessing the database, and the development cycles may slow down because developers of different microservices need to coordinate the schema changes, which also increases inter-service dependencies.